OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 A *trust boundary* (in the context of threat modeling) is a location on the data flow diagram where data changes its level of trust.
 Any place where data is passed between two processes is typically a trust boundary.
 If your application reads a file from disk, there's a trust boundary between the application and the file because outside processes and users can modify the data in the file.
 If your application makes a call to a remote process, or a remote process makes calls to your application, that's a trust boundary.
 If you read data from a database, there's typically a trust boundary because other processes can modify the data in the database.
 Any place you accept user input in any form is always a trust boundary.

-In addtion to the above terminologies, it is important to be familiar with the key threat modeling principles defined in the [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org)project.
+In addition to the above terminologies, it is important to be familiar with the key threat modeling principles defined in the [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org)project.
 Those principles are considered throughout the following steps in this cheat sheet.

 ## Getting Started